TUTTO'S SUSTAINABILITY CONCEPT

 Binding agents containing formaldehyde or phenol are often used in the production of chipboard.
 Their emissions are subject to strict EU limits, which are intended to prevent the use of quantities that are harmful to health.
 The chipboard manufacturing process is energy-intensive and poses environmental challenges.
 Although modern adhesives are often less harmful, the production process remains controversial due to the chemicals used and the environmental impact.

-Chipboard waste is not biodegradable, which makes disposal more difficult.
+Chipboard waste is not biodegradable, which complicates disposal.
 At the end of the chipboard's short life cycle, it is usually incinerated.
 The carbon bound in the wood and the adhesives are released during incineration.

 Wood as a carbon store